 Home buyers in Oregon tend to have a lot of questions about the local real estate market and how it relates to the purchase of a home.
-One of the most common questions is: Does it make sense to buy a house in Oregon now, in 2018?
-Or would it be better to wait until 2019?
+One of the most common questions is: Does it make sense to buy a house in Oregon now, in later on in the year, or even in 2021?

 Related: Oregon first-time buyer guide

 It’s a supply and demand story, as always.
 There is a high level of demand for housing in cities across the state, but there’s not enough inventory to meet that demand.
-As a result, home buyers in Oregon who postpone their purchases until 2019 will likely encounter higher housing costs.
+As a result, home buyers in Oregon who postpone their purchases until later in 2020 could encounter higher housing costs.

 In Depth: The Supply and Demand Situation